 There are two types of fiber, soluble and insoluble.
 Both have incredible benefits so I wanted to make sure to add a nice little mix of both.

 Soluble fiber is particularly known to support blood sugar balance, and keep us full longer.
 For that, I’ve included chia seeds, and fresh orange.
-I initially tested this recipe without the chia seeds but it is so much better with!
-They make it even creamier, plus they add around 5 grams of fiber to this smoothie!
+I initially tested this recipe without the chia seeds but I love a thick smoothie, and the chia seeds give this breakfast smoothie a much more shake-like consistency while adding around 5g of extra fiber!

 Insoluble fiber, or “roughage”, is known to fill us up with its bulk, support digestion, and keep us regular.
-Spinach and the frozen mixed berries fill that role here (the fruit being frozen doesn’t impact the fiber, I just love frozen fruit in smoothies for a colder and thicker milkshake-like texture).
+Spinach and the frozen mixed berries fill that role here.

-And when combined with protein-rich Greek yogurt and satiating fats from the chia, we’ve got my ultimate PFF combo (protein fat and fiber) for a balanced and filling smoothie, just like my mango avocado smoothie.
+And when combined with protein-rich Greek yogurt and satiating fats from the chia, we’ve got my ultimate PFF combo (protein fat and fiber) for a balanced and filling smoothie that’s better than an Orange Julius.

 Let’s Blend This Drink Up Together!